dynarithmic/twain_library-java/README.md

 2. The JNI dynamic link libraries in the  32bit and 64bit directories found <a href="https://github.com/dynarithmic/twain_library-java/tree/master/JNI_DLL" target="_blank">here</a>.
 5. <a href="https://github.com/dynarithmic/twain_library-java/tree/master/external_jars" target="_blank">The dtwain-java-1.4.jar file and miscellaneous third-party libraries</a> must be incorporated into your Java project.
 (Note that you must be familiar with adding third-party libraries to your Java project/application within your development environment).
 1. The <a href="https://github.com/dynarithmic/twain_library-java/blob/master/JNI_Source" target="_blank">dtwainjni.info</a> file must be accessible by the DLL's mentioned in the previous step.
 The **dtwainjni.info** file basically is a bridge between the Java function and class signatures and the C++ translation of those function and class signatures to C++.
 Without this file, usage of any of the Java functions that communicate to the JNI layer will throw a Java exception.
 The **dtwainjni.info** file must be placed in the same directory as the JNI DLL that will be loaded at runtime.

+Make sure you always use the latest version of **dtwainjni.info**.
+Since this file can undergo changes between different versions of this library, it is important that you are running the **dtwainjni.info** that matches the version of the Java interface to DTWAIN.

 ----
 ## Very simple Java application using DTWAIN